Neurologic physical therapy residency

 Our residency program

 Our year-long advanced neurologic physical therapy residency offers licensed physical therapists an exceptional path towards Neurologic Clinical Specialist certification.
-This residency program is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post professional program for physical therapists in neurology and is funded by the VA Office of Academic Affiliations.
+The VA Puget Sound Neurologic Physical Therapy program is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post professional program for physical therapists in neurology and is funded by the VA Office of Academic Affiliations.
 This program offers 2 salaried resident positions annually with leave and medical benefits.
 Our post-graduate residency focuses on developing skills in the evaluation and treatment of the neurologic population through structured mentoring (150+ hours), didactic education (300+ hours), and interprofessional practice collaboration.
-Learning opportunities occur in VA Puget Sound’s Spinal Cord Injury Unit and Rehabilitation Care Service, and at Madigan Army Medical Center’s Intrepid Spirit Center for active-duty service members who have sustained traumatic brain injuries and vestibular disorders.
+Learning opportunities occur within VA Puget Sound’s Spinal Cord Injury Unit and Rehabilitation Care Service.
 Residents who successfully complete an ABPTRFE accredited program are eligible to sit for the Neurologic Clinical Specialist exam.

 Accreditations and programs